freenowtech/sauron/plugins/kubernetesapi-report/README.md

 - All the selector's value that can be found assigned to the specified resources
 - All the environment variables and its values that were found in the running pod
 - All the values found in the property files for the running pod
+- All the checks performed for the container health check probes
+- The `healthCheckPath` as `true` if any of the verified probes has a valid health check path defined